system32uwu/django-ecommerce/README.md

 ### Features

+- Register
-- Register and Log In
+- Log In
+- Log Out
+- Update user data (Name, Surname, email)
 - List products
 - Add products to cart
+- View product details
 - Increase / decrease product quantity in the cart
 - Checkout
+- View orders history
 - Guest user's cart is persisted in cookies, when checking out gets asked to register an account in order to proceed with payment.
 - Show errors in forms.
+- Paypal integration (pending).

 # Ecom